Hire a Prison Consultant with

 Return to their families as quickly and safely as possible.

-Amendment 821 Assessment: We start by evaluating whether the US Sentencing Commission’s Amendment 821 applies to your case.
+We start by evaluating whether the US Sentencing Commission’s Amendment 821 applies to your case.
 (Retro activation of zero criminal history points)If eligible, we determine the potential impact on your sentence, with the goal of securing a reduced term and early release.

-Compassionate Release Evaluation: We also assess your eligibility for compassionate release, which is a separate pathway to early release based on extraordinary and compelling circumstances, such as severe health issues or advanced age.
-We guide you through the compassionate release process, ensuring that your case is presented with the necessary documentation and arguments to support your request.
+We also assess your eligibility for compassionate release, which is a separate pathway to early release based on extraordinary and compelling circumstances, such as severe health issues or advanced age.

-First Step Act Credits: Our team thoroughly examines your eligibility for credits under the First Step Act, which offers the opportunity to earn time credits for participating in rehabilitation programs.
+Our team thoroughly examines your eligibility for credits under the First Step Act, which offers the opportunity to earn time credits for participating in rehabilitation programs.
 We assess your eligibility for these credits, helping you understand the potential impact on your release date.

 How Pink Lady Prison Consultants Help Female Inmates?